nuchs/Isnaegrate/Learnings.md

 	2. T -> json string [send to proxy ] -> byte[] -> bytestring [send to event store ] -> byte[]
 - Subscription connecitions need to stay open so events can be sent back
 - if connection to es drops then a EventStoreClient will spin pretty fast trying to reconnect.
 Can;t see an obvious way to turn it off.
 Could probably be done with an interceptor but would be easy to have unintended consequences
+- You can get an off by one error on events, subscriptions/reads start after teh point you specify.
+The point is unsigned so min is 0 but 0 is valid event so need to specify null

 ** Grpc
 - Enum values must be unique per *package* (damn you c++)